 Small to Big

-Let your project manager go over any and all documents.
+Let the project manager go over any and all documents.
 These may include mission statements and SOPs that you have collected.
-Reading these helps your manager to grasp the same vision as you have been owning all these years.
+Reading these helps the manager to grasp the same vision as you have been owning all these years.
 When everyone pulls together, everyone is happy and productive.

 #4 – Create Influence with Other Workers

-Assert a sense of influence over other workers and hand this power over to your manager.
-Your employees need to understand this person is the one to whom they are responsible.
+Assert a sense of influence over other workers and hand this power over to the manager.
+Workers need to understand this person is the one to whom they are responsible.
 It makes a huge difference.
-Introduce your new manager as the best person for the job on pre-day.
+Introduce the new manager as the best person for the job on pre-day.
 This helps to pave the way for full cooperation.
-When you properly endorse your project manager, your workers will show them the proper respect.
+When you properly endorse the project manager, workers will show them the proper respect.
 Tasks can get scheduled out without delay, deadlines will be met without complaint, and so on.

 #5 – Allow the integration to take place organically